refactor-droidyy/Image-To-EditableText-/README.md

 # Image-To-EditableText

-## An Android Application useful For identifying text in Images
+## An Android Application Useful For Identifying Text in Images And Edit Them According To Need

 ### Here Is a Simple Demo ScreenShot